Critical ideals of trees: 2-matchings of trees

-The concept of $2$-matching apply for any class of graphs, however in this chapter we are primarily interested when $G$ is a tree.
-If $T$ is a tree, then is not difficult to see that its $2$-matchings consist of a union of paths.
-We recall that a vertex is a path of length zero.
+The concept of a $2$-matching applies to any class of graphs, however in this chapter we are primarily interested in the case when $G$ is a tree.
+If $T$ is a tree, then is not difficult to see that its $2$-matchings consist of a disjoint union of paths.
+We recall that a loop is a path of length zero.
 For instance, let $\mathcal{C}$ be the tree given in Figure~\ref{cat}.a.
 If we take (see Figure~\ref{cat}.b and~\ref{cat}.c)